 Apply for Membership

 Military veterans working in journalism or aspiring to work in journalism are eligible to become members.
-Members gain access to our mentorship program, exclusive social media networking groups, résumé assistance and special events.
+Members gain access to our mentorship program, internship and fellowships, career development events, and social media networking groups.

-If you have worked in the journalism field in any capacity (journalist, editor, human resources professional, videographer, etc) for at least three years, you are eligible to become a mentor for military veterans in journalism.
+If you have worked in the journalism field in any capacity for at least three years, you are eligible to become a mentor for military veterans in journalism.
 (You do not have to be a military veteran.)
 We will then send you requests to mentor vets depending on your availability.
 We ask that each mentorship include three in-person or long-distance meetings lasting about an hour each.